nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the reminder filtering mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `ResidenceTracker` will be initialized with the initial residence tracker state.
+The `ResidenceTracker` will be initialized with the sample residence tracker data.

 Step 2.
 The user executes `addb 2 n/New Tenant p/098 ...` command to add a booking that starts within the next 7 days to the 2nd residence in the residence tracker.
-The `addb` command calls `Residence#addBooking(Booking booking)`, which replaces the 2nd residence with the new `Residence` after the command execution.
+The `addb` command calls `Residence#addBooking(Booking booking)`, which adds a new booking to the 2nd residence.

 Step 3.
 The user executes `remind` to list all residences with upcoming bookings.
 The `remind` command also calls `Model#updateFilteredResidenceList(Predicate<Residence> predicate)`, causing a filtered list of `Residence`s to be displayed which includes the updated residence from the previous step.

 Step 4.
 Any successful execution of commands `add`, `addb`, `edit`, `editb`, `delete`, `deleteb` or `list` will return to the previous display of the full residence list.

-The following sequence diagram shows how the operation works, notice how this differs from the delete operation sequence diagram above as there is no `CommandParser` class involved:
+The following sequence diagram shows how the operation works.
+The `predicate` parameter here is the `Model`'s public static variable `PREDICATE_UPCOMING_BOOKED_RESIDENCES`.
+Notice how this sequence diagram differs from the delete operation sequence diagram above as there is no `CommandParser` class involved:

 ![RemindSequenceDiagram](images/RemindSequenceDiagram.png)